The structure of the Bitless Art of Riding (BAR) was developed by Jossy Reynvoet.

-In the ELEMENTARY class the focus is mainly emotional (relational).
+In the FUNDAMENTAL class the focus is mainly emotional (relational).
 Everything takes place on a partner level.
 Similar to a child growing up with its parents in the first years of life and then going to kindergarten.
 The horse is given the freedom to learn gradually and playfully.
 In other words, things are literally taught in freedom, such as brushing, giving hoofs, halter training, etc.

 From birth, the young horse receives most of its love and enthusiasm from humans.
 The better your relationship, the stronger and more confident both horse and human will feel.
 In this class we will ensure that the horse learns to trust you, to be at peace with you, to look at you, to be interested in you and to respect your space.
 It is not easy for a flight animal to look at a predator with trust and not run away.
 This is all the more reason to pay special attention to a healthy relationship in the beginning.
 As humans, we scan with our eyes, our hands are always ready to do things that make a horse want to flee.
-In elementary class we learn to use our bodies, eyes and limbs differently, to be more aware of our movements, so that the horse becomes interested in us, trusts us and wants to be with us.
+In the fundamental class we learn to use our bodies, eyes and limbs differently, to be more aware of our movements, so that the horse becomes interested in us, trusts us and wants to be with us.
 You learn not to act like a predator.
 You learn to come down.

 Your relationship, based on trust and respect, is essential and will remain the most important element throughout the rest of the education.
 This will ensure that your horse remains relaxed, enthusiastic and focused.
 As your relationship improves, your horse will give you control even without a bit in its mouth.
 A good bond is a must.

 The BASIC class represents the mental part.
 Your horse will now gradually get to know you as a coach.
 Ideally you should start when your horse is 3.5 years old.
 Your horse is ready to learn.
-In the elementary class it has built up trust in you and you in your horse, there is respect for each other.
+In the fundamental class it has built up trust in you and you in your horse, there is respect for each other.
 It is ready to gradually increase its concentration.
-The horse is ready to take in other learning material; there is peace in its head and confidence.
+The horse is ready to take in other learning material; there is peace in his head and confidence.
 The horse is gradually becoming familiar with visual and physical aids; different leading positions, secondary aids, basic hand work.
 You expose it to traffic, the woods, the trailer, the saddle, you encourage it and show it more and more new things, because that's what a coach does.
 With the emphasis on " showing ".

 The horse gradually learns to progress within a logical and systematic structure through different techniques.
 One of these techniques is to gradually teach the horse to control itself in stressful situations and not immediately resort to its flight reflex.
 The horse learns to control its body with its mind.
 It no longer reacts as a flight animal.
 As a result, your horse continues to think with you to overcome difficult situations together and come out stronger.
 Problematic situations do not disappear, but they become challenges once you have mastered this technique.
 If you want to do everything with your horse, it is important to take it outside, into nature, and not just work in an indoor and/or outdoor arena.
 This will result in significant mental growth for the horse.